mathewgomas-alfred/mathewgomas.io/reference_manual/resource_management/resource_workspace.rst

 When you work with multiple screens, a single window with a single workspace won't be enough.
 For multi monitor setups we instead can use sessions.
 Window layouts allow us to store multiple windows, their positions and the monitor they were on.

-You can access Window Layouts from the workspace dropdown in the toolbar.
+You can access Window Layouts from the workspace drop-down in the toolbar.

 Primary Workspace Follows Focus
     This treats the workspace in the first window as the 'primary' workspace, and when you switch focus, it will switch the secondary windows to that primary workspace.
 This is useful when the secondary workspace is a very sparse workspace with few dockers, and the primary is one with a lot of different dockers.